CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Introduction

-In this work, we first present a synthetic data generation scheme called \textbf{TOPO-DataGen} (Figure~\ref{Figures:main}, left), that can be scaled while leveraging existing topographic information to produce geo-referenced data with rich modalities for subsequent training.
-This scheme takes the geographic camera poses as input and renders the simulated RGB images accompanied by 2D and 3D modalities such as semantics, geographic scene coordinates, depth, and surface normal.
-In an area of interest with available geodata, one may adopt some efficient stochastic sampling strategy such as Latin hypercube sampling (LHS)~\cite{Florian1992AnSampling,Manteufel2000EvaluatingSampling} or use real geo-tagged photos to create synthetic labels via TOPO-DataGen.
-The real geo-tagged data can be designer sourced, such as data acquisition using a drone or from crowd sourced campaigns such as the Smapshot~\cite{smapshot} or mapillary~\cite{mapillary}.
-Our method hinges on the geospatial location of the camera viewpoint and traverses between reality and simulation smoothly, $e.g.,$ one can intentionally create the matching 3D cues for the geo-referenced real data at hand.
+In this work, we first present a synthetic data generation scheme called \textbf{TOPO-DataGen} (Figure~\ref{Figures:main}, left), that leverages the topographic information to produce geo-referenced data with rich modalities for subsequent training.
+Given the designated camera poses, this scheme renders the simulated RGB images accompanied by 2D and 3D modalities such as semantics, scene coordinates, depth, and surface normal.
+In an area of interest with available geodata, one may adopt a stochastic sampling strategy such as Latin hypercube sampling (LHS)~\cite{Florian1992AnSampling,Manteufel2000EvaluatingSampling} or use real geo-tagged photos to attain the camera viewpoints and create the corresponding synthetic labels.
+The real geo-tagged data can be designer sourced, such as data acquisition by drones or from crowd sourced campaigns~\cite{mapillary, smapshot}.
+Our method hinges on the geospatial location of the camera viewpoint and traverses between reality and simulation smoothly.

-To mitigate the data-scarcity issue for learning-based visual localization methods via sim-to-real transfer, we curated two large-scale \textbf{benchmark datasets} using the proposed workflow on urban and nature sites.
-It is comprised of primarily synthetic data and a small fraction of accurately geo-tagged real data, with both sections containing dense 3D and semantic labels.
+To mitigate the data-scarcity issue for learning-based visual localization methods via sim-to-real transfer, we curated two large-scale \textbf{benchmark datasets} at~\cite{iordan2022crossloc} using the proposed data generation workflow on urban and natural sites.
+They are comprised of primarily synthetic data and a small fraction of accurately geo-tagged real data, with both sections containing dense 3D and semantic labels.
 Unlike the existing datasets focusing on localization in a single domain~\cite{jafarzadeh2021crowddriven, kendall2015posenet, sattler2018benchmarking}, the provided benchmark datasets showcase and evaluate the use of synthetic data to assist localization in the real world using significantly less real data.